Motivate, Inspire & Develop Gifted Students

 Those applying to lead a workshop for primary students should be teachers with training and experience in working with gifted children.
 Those applying to lead a workshop for secondary students should have a postgraduate degree (or be working toward a postgraduate degree at UNSW), be motivated to work with secondary students, and have teaching experience.
 All selected applicants must undergo a Working With Children Check.

 Applications are accepted year-round.
 These are paid positions and applicants must have the right to work in Australia.
 Submit by early March for consideration for the July programs, or by early October for consideration for the January programs.
-Download your application and email (along with your CV) to GERRIC.
+Complete the online application here.

 Information for Student Leader Applicants